What is identity theft?

 How does identity theft insurance work?

-Most homeowner policies include basic protection as part of comprehensive plans.
-You will receive compensation to cover expenses related to recovering your identity.
+When you add ID theft protection you’ll receive compensation to cover expenses related to recovering your identity.
 You will be assigned a specialist to help you work through the process.
 You will also receive credit monitoring services for a defined period after you open a claim.
 You can receive some compensation for financial loss related to your stolen identity.

 You can add this safeguard as an endorsement to your existing policy.
 Most plans give you the choice to add anywhere from $10,000 to $50,000 worth of coverage.
 This will also extend to other family members living at your residence.